-1. Educator-Mentor
+1. Educator-Mentor (E-M)

-The Educator-Mentor role encompasses activities associated with teaching, curriculum development, advising, supervision, and other forms of educational support.
-While each faculty member's level of contribution may vary, all full-time faculty are expected to teach effectively, develop curriculum as appropriate, advise or mentor students, and perform Educator-Mentor activities needed by the department.
-Evidence for evaluation in the Educator-Mentor role includes at least three sources (more may be offered by the faculty member): 1) IDEA scores (and other measures of teaching effectiveness), 2) Educator-Mentor activities, and 3) a Chair's rating of Overall Educator-Mentor Effectiveness.
+The Educator-Mentor (E-M) role encompasses activities associated with teaching, curriculum development, advising, supervision, and other forms of educational support.
+While each faculty member's level of contribution may vary, all full-time faculty are expected to teach effectively, develop curriculum as appropriate, advise or mentor students, and perform E-M activities needed by the department.
+Evidence for evaluation in the E-M role includes three (3) sources (more may be offered by the faculty member): 1) student feedback about teaching and learning via IDEA scores (and other measures of teaching effectiveness), 2) data from observation of teaching, and 3) a chair's rating of Overall Educator-Mentor Effectiveness based on whether faculty reported activities have met stated goals and expectations.

 - a.
-Teaching Effectiveness - 1) IDEA Scores
+Student Feedback About Teaching Effectiveness - 1) IDEA Scores

-Azusa Pacific University utilizes the IDEA (Individual Development and Educational Assessment) system to make judgments about teaching effectiveness.
+APU utilizes the IDEA (Individual Development and Educational Assessment) system to make judgments about teaching effectiveness.
 IDEA is a standardized, nationally normed instrument that measures students' perceived learning gains, as well as students' perceptions of the overall excellence of the teacher, in a given course.
 Knowing that instructors can encounter student groups and classroom characteristics that may inadvertently disadvantage or advantage the evaluations students produce, IDEA statistically adjusts for known influences beyond an instructor's control and calculates an adjusted score to more accurately reflect the real learning likely to have taken place.
-IDEA also provides a comparison to other students in the same faculty-selected discipline.
-In the FES system, faculty may choose for any course either the raw converted or adjusted converted score, as well as the comparison to the national database or discipline selected by the faculty member.
+IDEA also provides a comparison to other students in the same facultyselected discipline.
+In the FES system, the highest possible score is utilized for decision-making purposes.

-a) Selecting the Appropriate Number of Courses to Evaluate
+a) Selecting IDEA Courses